emaseruka1/bio_bank_project/README.md

 # BioBank Project

-The BioBank web-based application that allows researchers to keep track of Bio data inventories.
+The BioBank web-based application allows researchers to keep track of a Bio data inventory.

-This web app is also powered by a Generative A.I 3.5 Turbo GPT in the backend, I have named "God's Eye".
-"God's Eye" continuously monitors, logs, and interprets every User action within the BioBank webapp, ensuring data security, data integrity and prompt incident response measures.
+This web app is also powered by a Generative A.I 3.5 Turbo GPT model in the backend, I have named "God's Eye".
+"God's Eye" continuously monitors, logs, and interprets every User action within the BioBank webapp, ensuring data security, data integrity and prompt incident response measures by the Administrator.

 The interface can: